vikas6050/woop/wp-content/plugins/easy-wp-smtp/readme.txt

 = Can this plugin be used to send emails via Outlook, Gmail, Google Workspace, Hotmail, Yahoo, Zoho SMTP? =

 Yes, it can.
+You should use the dedicated Gmail or Outlook mailer options, since they are faster and more reliable, compared the the "Other SMTP" mailer.

-All you need to do is select the "Other SMTP" mailer and configure the correct SMTP host details.
+If you want to use other providers, you'll need to select the "Other SMTP" mailer and configure the correct SMTP host details.

 = What to do if you need help or have an issue? =